RajSanpui/network-programming/simple-client-server/README.txt

       uint32_t       s_addr;     /* address in network byte order */
   };

+  NOTE: If we give, "sin_addr.s_addr = INADDR_ANY;" This means it can bind to any address

  3. Important UNIX networking structures (Ref: https://www.tutorialspoint.com/unix_sockets/socket_structures.htm)

  sockaddr -This is a generic socket address structure, which will be passed in most of the socket function calls.